bowang-lab/MedSAMSlicer/README.md

 [Installation Guide Video](https://youtu.be/i4h6qCuFbqE)

-This code base relies extensively on SAM2.1 original code base.
+This code base relies on SAM2.1 base configuration.
 As 3D Slicer python version at the time of development was 3.9 and SAM2.1 requires it to be at least 3.10, the segmentation core and plugin interface should be set up separately.

 ### Segmentation Backend Setup
-Please install SAM 2.1 on a GPU machine with CUDA>=12.4 using:
+Please install MedSAM 2 on a GPU machine with CUDA>=12.4 using:

 - Download repository: `git clone https://github.com/bowang-lab/MedSAMSlicer.git`
 `cd MedSAMSlicer; git checkout MedSAM2`